mfbmina/brazilian_validators/README.md

 ### To-Do
 Features that are coming:
-* CEP validation
+* Email validation
+* Driver license
+* License plate
 * ActiveRecord custom validations

 ### Contributing
-If you wanna improve something or create new features,:fell free for:
+If you wanna improve something or create new features, fell free for:
 * Forking this project
 * Create a new pull request